Do you feel the need to be rescued?

 Here's the truth: YOU choose how you behave.
 What lines you cross, what you'll accept and what you'll defy.
 Because in America, you have that freedom -- the freedom to make an idiot of yourself or to suck it up and deal with disappointment.
 But whether we are living under a President Obama or a President Trump, you have to get up every day and be the person you want to be.
-Don't blame your leaders on how you behave.
-And don't justify bad behavior because there's a guy you don't like heading to the White House.
+Don't blame your leaders for how you behave.
+And don't justify bad behavior because there's a guy you don't like in the White House.
 You're better than that.

 3. Be your own advocate.